Cluckster/CourseraDataScience/README.md

 # GettingAndCleaningData
-Coursera Peer graded course project for getting and cleaning data
+Coursera peer graded course project for getting and cleaning data.

 ## Included files
 * README.md - you're looking at it